Average Salary: $393,000

 Expected Lifetime Earnings: $16,406,964

 Brain surgeons, whether they have their own practice or work in hospitals, get paid by insurance companies, which are the bane of the existence of most medical physicians.
 In fact, many surgeons complain that insurance companies delay or even deny payment for legitimate claims.

 Also, they pay different amounts depending on the area.
 An insurance company in Nowheresville, Pennsylvania, may pay less for the same procedure as another would in a different city or state.

 The amount brain surgeons get paid depends on the insurance company.
 For instance, medical assistance pays the least.
 Medicare pays more.
-Insurance companies like Blue Cross/Blue Shield, Aetna and Health America pay a little more than Medicare for surgeries.
-The benefit of working in a hospital is that you don't have to negotiate with an insurance carrier.
-The downside is that you may only make $600,000 dollars a year.
-Sure, sounds nice, but in the world of brain surgeons, 600k is a pittance.
+Insurance companies like Blue Cross Blue Shield, Aetna, and Health America pay a little more than Medicare for surgeries.
+The benefit of working in a hospital is you don't have to negotiate with an insurance carrier.
+The downside is that you may only make the average $393,000 a year (source).

 Yep, these guys make the big bucks.
 Some can make up to a million dollars a year depending on how many surgeries and the types of surgeries they perform.
-Before you dream of buying that awesome house to match the incredible sports car you plan to buy, keep in mind that it takes around 18 years before you can even begin pulling in the dough.
-Think of how old you'll be in 18 years.
+But before you pick out your dream house and matching sports car, keep in mind that it takes around eighteen years before you can even begin pulling in the dough.
+Think of how old you'll be in eighteen years.
 Totally ancient.